starwavelin/leetcode-in-ts/README.md

 # leetcode-in-ts
-My practices of LeetCode problems in TypeScript
+My practices of LeetCode problems in TypeScript / JavaScript

 ### How to Run the Sample Solution Code
 1. Use the following command to initialize the project after you git clone this project